Today we took the old school German potato salad and gave it a Healthyish twist!

 - Drain and rinse your beans.
 Once all of the water is drained, add the beans to the mixing bowl with the veggies.
 Gently toss everything together.

 - Next, you will grab your cooled off purple sweet potatoes and cut them into evenly sized cubes.
 Gently toss the sweet potatoes with the veggie and bean mixture.
-Be sure not to break the sweet potatoes apart during this process.
+Be sure not to break the sweet potatoes during this process.

 - Next, you will prepare the dressing.
 In a separate mixing bowl, combine the white vinegar, cane sugar, lemon juice and olive oil.
 Whisk well.
 Gently pour this mixture over the salad and toss everything together.